etn-ccis/blui-react-component-library/docs/UserMenu.md

 # User Menu

 The `<UserMenu>` is an Avatar that opens a Menu when clicked.
 It is typically used in the top-right corner of an application and indicates who is logged in.
+By default, the Menu will responsively transition to a bottomsheet for mobile views.
+Passing in a custom menu using the `menu` prop or setting the `useBottomSheetAt` prop to zero will disable the responsiveness.

 <div style="align-items: center; display:flex; justify-content: space-around">